Skip to content

 FAQ

-• We added a macro button SAVE PRESET so users without a MIDI controller can also save presets.
+We added a macro button SAVE PROGRAM so users without a MIDI controller can also save programs.

-• You can also assign the buttons to a physical or virtual MIDI controller.
-With this workaround you can save the preset as you can hold down any buttons simultaneous.
+You can also assign the buttons to a physical or virtual MIDI controller.
+With this workaround you can save the program as you can hold down any buttons simultaneous.

 • How can I automate the plugin’s buttons and sliders?